NixOS/nixpkgs/CONTRIBUTING.md

 7. Respond to review comments, potential CI failures and potential merge conflicts by updating the pull request.
    Always keep the pull request in a mergeable state.

+   The custom [OfBorg](https://github.com/NixOS/ofborg) CI system will perform various checks to help ensure code quality, whose results you can see at the bottom of the pull request.
+   See [the OfBorg Readme](https://github.com/NixOS/ofborg#readme) for more details.

    - To add new commits, repeat steps 3-4 and push the result using
      ```
      git push